 The comparative cost of ownership analysis is based on the assumptions described in the preceding sections and in Appendix B. Table 35 summarizes the key assumptions for each technology and cost component.
 The analysis considers two versions of a battery-electric truck.
 The first is based on the current battery-electric truck product offering.
-This truck does not meet the BAT specification but could theoretically achieve the 68,383 miles annual VMT with the estimated 207 mile/shift range.
-The second battery-electric truck specification is based on the estimated cost of a battery-electric truck with sufficient range to meet the BAT-compliant range requirements.
+This truck does not meet the BAT specification but could theoretically achieve the 68,383 miles annual https://arb.ca.gov/msprog/ict/meeting/mt170626/170626costdatasources.xlsx.
+Includes costs of site work, conduit, switch gear, etc.